niallguerin/data-analytics-msc-project/README.md

 ## data-analytics-msc-project
 MSc - Data Analytics Project - 2019.

+## Change Log
-- Reviewed and re-tested in PyCharm October 2022
+- Reviewed and re-tested in PyCharm October 2022 (env = Python 3.7)
-- Added bug fixes for deprecated methods TensorFlow and XGBoost code sections
+- Added bug fixes for deprecated methods in TensorFlow and XGBoost imported library function call sections

 ## Directory and Code Summary
 - 1 is the data staging directory scripts based on Calefato research paper and updates I applied on my local MySQL DB afterwards